 This happens because, in Windows 7, the device drivers do not support running all of the DOS video modes.
 The device drivers are based on the Windows Display Driver Model (WDDM).

 You may be able to work around this problem by installing the Microsoft Windows XP version of the video drivers for your video adapter.
 But by doing this, while you may be able to run full-screen DOS programs, you may lose the ability to run Aero.

 There is another workaround of sorts, being recommended on the Internet for this if you want the cmd to fill your screen.
-But remember that it is NOT the full-screen command prompt as is understood in XP; it is only a maximized window!
+But remember that it is NOT the full-screen command prompt as is understood in Windows XP; it is only a maximized window!